umdevelopera/um-polylang/readme.txt

 = Key Features =

+* Localized permalinks for the Account and User (profile) pages.
+* Ability to duplicate Ultimate Member forms for all languages in one click.
+* Ability to duplicate Ultimate Member pages for all languages in one click.
 * Ability to translate email templates.
 * Ability to translate bio (description) field in profile.
-* Proper permalinks for the Account and User (profile) pages.

 = Documentation & Support =